Edexcel Chemistry Bonding Revision Notes

 Exam Questions

-Describe and explain the differences between ionic and covalent bonding.
+Describe and explain the differences between ionic, covalent, and metallic bonding.
 [6 marks]

-Define both types of bonding, include examples, and explain their properties.
+Define each type of bond, give examples, and explain their properties.

-Discuss the role of delocalized electrons and the structure of metals.
+Discuss the role of delocalized electrons and metallic bonding in conductivity and malleability.

-What is meant by bond polarity?
+What is meant by a polar covalent bond?
 [2 marks]

 Practice Quiz